brillout/wildcard-api/docs/readme.template.md

 const getLoggedUser = require('./path/to/your/auth/code');
 const db = require('./path/to/your/db/handler');

+// The following endpoint showcases how to implement permissions with Wildcard.
+// The endpoint only allows the author of a todo-item to modify it.

 endpoints.updateTodoText = async function(todoId, newText) {
-  // Only logged in users are allowed to change a to-do item. if( !user ) {
+  if( !user ) {
-    // The user is not logged in.
+    // The user is not logged-in.
     // We abort.
     return;
   }